1911 Revolution: Early activities led by Sun

 Many revolutionaries and groups wanted to overthrow the Qing government to re-establish the Han-led government.
-The earliest revolutionary organizations were founded outside of China, such as Yeung Ku-wan's Furen Literary Society, which was created in Hong Kong in 1890.
+The earliest revolutionary organizations were founded outside of China, such as Yeung Ku-wan's Furen Literary Society, which was created in British Hong Kong in 1890.
 There were 15 members, including Tse Tsan-tai, who made political satire such as "The Situation in the Far East", one of the first manhua, and who later became one of the core founders of the South China Morning Post.